 |Types of water wells.
 Levels and depth of underground water.

 Sometimes, the underground water which is pumped out is very hot.
 It is a rare case but naturally possible.
 It happens when underground water comes in contact with burning hot rocks or magma.
-Hot water falls and hot natural fountains are also formed due to the result of same contact between water and magma or hot rocks.
+Hot water falls, geysers and hot natural fountains are also formed due to the result of same contact between water and magma or hot rocks.